richardjgowers/mm_portal/content/tutorials/data_validation/index.md

 hideLastModified: true
 showInMenu: false
 summaryImage: "images/icon.png"
-developer: Samuel Ellis
+developer: Samuel Ellis, Andrew Abi-Mansour
 summary: "Parsing and validating schemas with pydantic"
 ---

+# Prerequisites

+This tutorial explains how pydantic is used in MMIC to parse and validate schemas.
+This tutorial assumes you're familiar with the python programming language and the basics of MM components.
+If not, you should 1st go over the "getting started" [tutorial](/tutorials/getting_started).

 # Introduction
-<p This tutorial extends the basic concepts introduced in the "getting started" [tutorial](/tutorials/getting_started).
-Specifically,
-this tutorial explains how pydantic is used in MMIC to parse and validate schemas.</p>

 <p id="data_valid">Python does not inherently enforce typing of functions or variables at
 runtime.
 Instead, python allows for type hints to be specified in order to